Philippine Navy: Post-war period (1945–1992)

+Pre-Martial Law administrations (1945-1965)

 In 1945, after the liberation of the Philippines, the OSP was reactivated and led by Major Jose Andrada, to reorganize and rebuild from a core of surviving OSP veterans, plus additional recruits.
 The OSP was strengthened in 1947 after President of the Philippines Manuel Roxas issued Executive Order No. 94.
 This order elevated the Patrol to a major command that was equal with the Philippine Army, Constabulary, and Air Force.
 The OSP was renamed the Philippine Naval Patrol, later on changed its name again to the Philippine Navy on January 5, 1951.
 The first commanding officer of the Navy, Jose Andrada, became its first Commodore and Chief.
 This was also the year when the naval aviation arm of the Navy was formed, now the Naval Air Group.

 In 1950, Secretary of Defense Ramon Magsaysay created a marine battalion with which to carry out amphibious attacks against the Communist Hukbalahap movement.
 The next year, President Elpidio Quirino issued Executive Order No. 389, re-designating the Philippine Naval Patrol as the Philippine Navy.
 It was to be composed of all naval and marine forces, combat vessels, auxiliary craft, naval aircraft, shore installations, and supporting units that were necessary to carry out all functions of the service.

 The Philippine Navy participated in the Korean War, providing Combat Service Support and Escort Operations and in the Vietnam War Transporting the Philippine Contingent In January 1958, the Navy conducted its first US-Philippine naval exercise since the country's 1946 liberation.
-The exercise was known as Operation "Bulwark One" or Exercise "Bulwark", a harbor defense exercise which commanded by a Philippine naval officer as its overall commander.
+The exercise was known as Operation "Bulwark One" or Exercise "Bulwark", a harbor defense exercise commanded by a Philippine naval officer.
 By the 1960s, the Philippine Navy was one of the best-equipped navies in Southeast Asia.

+The Ferdinand Marcos administration (1965–1986)

-In 1967, the maritime law enforcement functions of the Navy were transferred to the Philippine Coast Guard.
-The duties stayed with the coast guard and in the 1998 it became an independent service under the Office of the President and later on the Department of Transportation.
-After the 1960s, the government had to shift its attention towards the Communist insurgency and this led to the strengthening of the Philippine Army and the Philippine Air Force while naval operations were confined to troop transport, naval gunfire support, and blockade.
+In 1967 during the first term of Ferdinand Marcos, the maritime law enforcement functions of the Navy were transferred to the Philippine Coast Guard.
+The duties would stay with the coast guard after 1998 when it became an independent service under the Office of the President and later on the Department of Transportation.

+Beginning in the 1970s, the government had to shift its attention towards the Communist insurgency, and this led to the strengthening of the Philippine Army and the Philippine Air Force while naval operations were confined to troop transport, naval gunfire support, and blockade.

+One major engagement during this period was the 1974 Battle of Jolo, a confrontation with the Moro National Liberation Front (MNLF) which ended with the destruction of a large part of the Municipality of Jolo.
+Navy Rear Admiral Romulo Espaldon would later be commended by the municipality for sending naval ships to the Jolo Pier to bring stranded Joloanos to safety, and for playing a big part in the later efforts to rehabilitate Jolo.